sushvij/Capstone-EDA-v2/README.md

 Start with databaseStatistics.ipynb in the main directory for a high level understanding of the data.
 And, then for a deeper dive into a particular sample, look at the Google colab notebook maub_eda_v2_present_xcc_fsl.ipynb.
 Note running any cell will not work as the dataset has to be stored locally elsewhere.

+VIEWING PRO TIP FOR THE CURRENT REPOSITORY
+Because the notebooks themselves contain images, we recommend making a local copy of this repository and then opening the Jupyter Notebook locally.

 FURTHER DEVELOPMENT
 As the team progresses you will find more branches created from this repository containing various AI models and developmental work towards a decision support system for pathologists.
 Come back again and join us on this journey!